ShadrackAdwera/ts-etl/README.md

      - CRUD Operations enabled on the data found in this service.
      - Versioning?
      - Data saved through exiting 'Grid View' by the client service should also be patched into the DB.
-     - Fetch aggregated data to populate in the client side dashboard.
+     - Fetch aggregated data, created via **Materialized Views** to populate in the client side dashboard.
-     - **Cache Layer** should be enabled on data from this service.
+     - **Redis Cache** for GET requests data from this service.

   4. **_Client Service_**